Prof. Ioannis K. Nikolos

 Ioannis K. Nikolos received the Diploma degree and the Ph.D. degree in Mechanical Engineering from the National Technical University of Athens (NTUA), Athens, Greece, in 1990 and 1996 respectively.

 He is a coauthor of 2 books in Internal Combustion Engines, published by the Eugenides Foundation, and one book in Production Technologies, published by the Technical University of Crete.
-He is an author or coauthor of more than 30 technical papers in scientific journals and book, and more than 50 technical papers in conference proceedings.
-His main research interests include computational fluid dynamics, thermal turbomachines, engineering design and design optimization.
+He is an author or coauthor of more than 50 technical papers in scientific journals and book chapters, and more than 100 technical papers in conference proceedings.
+His main research interests include computational fluid dynamics, thermal turbomachines, engineering design optimization and traffic flow modelling.
 He is a Senior Member of A.I.A.A., and Member of A.S.M.E. and I.E.E.E.
 He is Associate Editor with the ASME Journal of Fluids Engineering.